ahvonenj/wpe-packet-analyzer/README.md

 **Later on, WPA will:**

-A) Heuristically find out, if given packets seem to have `common blocks`, such as `time` or `id` bits at the beginning of the packet
+A) Heuristically find out, if given packets seem to have `common blocks`, such as `time` or `id` bytes at the beginning of the packet
-B) Help to convert hex bits to decimal and perhaps even back again if needed (ASCII presentation also a possibility, although usually not useful
+B) Help to convert hex bytes to decimal and perhaps even back again if needed (ASCII presentation also a possibility, although usually not useful
-C) Assist with marking certain bits obsolete or socket-breaking
+C) Assist with marking certain bytes obsolete or socket-breaking
 D) Maybe accept WPE capture files and read input directly from them
 E) Cure cancer and make data mining of software (read: games) not so painful and maybe even fun

 **Definition of done:**
-If I am able to perform a simple filtered packet bitswap in under 5 minutes, then this tool has done its job.
+If it takes me no more than 5 minutes to to find the significant bytes,  then this tool has done its job.

 ![](https://raw.githubusercontent.com/ahvonenj/wpe-packet-analyzer/master/gh-res/wpa-awesome.png)